apache/flink/docs/ops/memory/mem_setup_jm.md

 option.
 This option can be tuned e.g. if the job manager process throws ‘OutOfMemoryError: Direct buffer memory’, see the [the troubleshooting guide](mem_trouble.html#outofmemoryerror-direct-buffer-memory) for more information.

-There can be the following possible sources of *Off-heap* memory consumption by the Flink Master:
+There can be the following possible sources of *Off-heap* memory consumption:

 * Flink framework dependencies (e.g. Akka network communication)
 * User code executed during job submission (e.g. for certain batch sources) or in checkpoint completion callbacks